shahar-lab/bayesian_analysis_in_r/README.md

 You can now use the backend = "cmdstanr" argument when calling a brms or a stan fitting function.
 Bare in mind that you won't have access to marginal likelihoods if you want to calculate Bayesfactors.
 ### logistic regression
+When having two options for the outcome variables we use family = bernoulli(link = "logit").

+When more than two options are possible, we use the family = binomial(link = "logit").
 ```
 library(brms)
 mypriors=c(set_prior(prior = "normal(0,0.2)", class = "b",coef = "Intercept"),